eisensheng/kaviar/README.rst

-Kaviar aids developers in need of a convenient way to produce structured representation of key-value pairs for logging or representation with a fixed syntax suit suited for later evaluation or just aesthetic reasons.
+Kaviar aids developers in need of a convenient way to produce structured representation of key-value pairs for logging or representation with a fixed human and machine friendly syntax suited for later evaluation or just aesthetic reasons.

 Example